Route 60+ Road safety events for the senior driver

 Westbury & District Link volunteer transport service, contribution requested.
 Tel line open 9am – 1pm Monday to Friday.
 Can offer limited help with small practical jobs.

 Cycling can help improve people’s health and wellbeing but many people are put off using a bicycle in Frome because of the hills.
 So Frome now has available a couple of electric power assist bicycles (ebikes) that helps to reduce the strain of cycling up hills and makes cycling more fun.
 Provided by Frome Town Council and available at Cycology Bikes.
 To find out about hiring one of the e-bikes for the Bike to Health scheme please go to http://www.frometowncouncil.gov.uk/e-bikes/

-Frome Community Cars is now under the umbrella of Mendip Community Transport.
-Do you find it difficult to get to medical appointments, visit loved ones or get the things you need?
-If so, Frome Community Cars (Mendip Community Transport) may be able to help.
+Frome Community Cars – Do you find it difficult to get to medical appointments, visit loved ones or get the things you need?
+If so, Frome Community Cars may be able to help.
 We have a network of local volunteer drivers who provide lifts within Frome and beyond.
 Contribution to cover costs is requested.
-To see if you are eligible and join for free or to volunteer as a driver, please contact Frome Community Cars which is now managed by Mendip Community Transport.
+To see if you are eligible and join for free or to volunteer as a driver, please contact Frome Community Cars.

 Blue Badge Scheme for disabled people